Nevada's 13th Senate district

 Nevada's 13th Senate district is one of 21 districts in the Nevada Senate.
-It has been represented by Democrat Julia Ratti since 2016, succeeding late fellow Democrat Debbie Smith.
+It has been represented by Democrat Skip Daly since 2022, succeeding fellow Democrat Julia Ratti.

 Geography

 District 13 covers much of central Reno and Sparks in Washoe County.

 The district is located entirely within Nevada's 2nd congressional district, and overlaps with the 24th and 30th districts of the Nevada Assembly.

 Recent election results

-Nevada Senators are elected to staggered four-year terms; since 2012 redistricting, the 13th district has held regularly-scheduled elections in midterm years, and off-cycle elections due in 2012 (due to Sheila Leslie's resignation) and 2016 (due to Debbie Smith's death).
+Nevada Senators are elected to staggered four-year terms; since 2012 redistricting, the 13th district has held regularly scheduled elections in midterm years, and off-cycle elections in 2012 (due to Sheila Leslie's resignation) and 2016 (due to Debbie Smith's death).